-For courses of TPOXX[®] that are physically delivered to the Strategic Stockpile, the Company has replacement obligations, at no cost to BARDA, in the event that the final version of TPOXX[®] approved by the FDA is different from any course of TPOXX[®] that has been delivered to the Strategic Stockpile or if TPOXX[®] does not meet any specific label claims, fails release testing or does not meet 38 month expiry period (from time of delivery to the Strategic Stockpile), or if TPOXX[®] is recalled or deemed to be recalled for any reason.
+For courses of TPOXXTM that are physically delivered to the Strategic Stockpile, the Company has replacement obligations, at no cost to BARDA, in the event that the final version of TPOXXTM approved by the FDA is different from any course of TPOXXTM that has been delivered to the Strategic Stockpile or if TPOXXTM does not meet any specific label claims, fails release testing or does not meet 38 month expiry period (from time of delivery to the Strategic Stockpile), or if TPOXXTM is recalled or deemed to be recalled for any reason.

-The Company is eligible for a \$41.0 million hold back payment from BARDA if the FDA approves TPOXX[®], either in the currently delivered form or in a different form.
-The hold back payment is part of the \$409.8 million of payments that can be received by the Company for the manufacture and delivery of 1.7 million courses of TPOXX[®].
-If the approved version of TPOXX[®] is different from those delivered to the Strategic Stockpile, then the Company is obligated to replace the previously delivered courses, at no additional cost, to BARDA.
-If the final approved version of TPOXX[®] differs from those delivered, the \$41.0 million hold back payment would not be paid until the obligation to replace the previously delivered product at no additional cost is satisfied.
+The Company is eligible for a \$41.0 million hold back payment from BARDA if the FDA approves TPOXXTM, either in the currently delivered form or in a different form.
+The hold back payment is part of the \$409.8 million of payments that can be received by the Company for the manufacture and delivery of 1.7 million courses of TPOXXTM.

+If the approved version of TPOXXTM is different from those delivered to the Strategic Stockpile, then the Company is obligated to replace the previously delivered courses, at no additional cost, to BARDA.
+If the final approved version of TPOXXTM differs from those delivered, the \$41.0 million hold back payment would not be paid until the obligation to replace the previously delivered product at no additional cost is satisfied.

-As of June 30, 2016, the Company had received \$249.2 million under the Base Contract related to the manufacture and physical delivery of courses of TPOXX[®].
-Included in this amount are a \$41 million advance payment in 2011 for the completion of certain planning and preparatory activities related to the Base Contract, a \$12.3 million milestone payment in 2012 for the completion of the product labeling strategy for TPOXX[®], an \$8.2 million milestone payment in 2013 for the completion of the commercial validation campaign for TPOXX[®], and \$187.7 million of payments for physical deliveries of TPOXX[®] to the Strategic Stockpile beginning in 2013.
+As of June 30, 2016, the Company has received \$249.2 million under the Base Contract related to the manufacture and physical delivery of courses of TPOXXTM.
+Included in this amount are a \$41 million advance payment in 2011 for the completion of certain planning and preparatory activities related to the Base Contract, a \$12.3 million milestone payment in 2012 for the completion of the product labeling strategy for TPOXXTM, an \$8.2 million milestone payment in 2013 for the completion of the commercial validation campaign for TPOXXTM, and \$187.7 million of payments for physical deliveries of TPOXXTM to the Strategic Stockpile beginning in 2013.

-As of June 30, 2016, the Company was eligible to receive an additional \$160.6 million under the Base Contract for the manufacture, delivery and purchase by BARDA of courses of TPOXX[®].
-Included in this amount are: \$99.2 million of payments related to physical deliveries of TPOXX[®] to the Strategic Stockpile; a \$20.5 million milestone payment for documentation indicating that data covering the first 100 subjects enrolled in the expanded human clinical safety trial have been submitted to and reviewed by a DSMB and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA; and a \$41.0 million hold back payment, which represents an approximate 10% hold back on the \$409.8 million of total payments tied to the manufacture and delivery of 1.7 million courses of TPOXX[®], as long as the Company does not have a continuing product replacement obligation to BARDA.
+As of June 30, 2016, the Company is eligible to receive an additional \$160.6 million under the Base Contract for the manufacture, delivery and purchase by BARDA of courses of TPOXXTM.
+Included in this amount are: \$99.2 million of payments related to physical deliveries of TPOXXTM to the Strategic Stockpile; a \$20.5 million milestone payment for documentation indicating that data covering the first 100 subjects enrolled in the expanded human clinical safety trial have been submitted to and reviewed by a DSMB and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA; and a \$41.0 million hold back payment, which represents an approximate 10% hold back on the \$409.8 million of total payments tied to the manufacture and delivery of 1.7 million courses of TPOXXTM that are to be purchased by BARDA.
+The \$41.0 million hold back payment would be triggered by FDA approval of TPOXXTM, as long as the Company does not have a continuing product replacement obligation to BARDA.
 In July 2016, the Company received \$32.6 million of payments related to product deliveries previously made to the Strategic Stockpile (see paragraph above regarding the BARDA Modification).
-Separately, the Company invoiced BARDA \$21.3 million in July 2016 for the product delivery of 126,000 courses of TPOXX[®] in July 2016, and on August 2, 2016, the Company invoiced BARDA \$20.5 million for meeting the milestone described above.
-The Company received payment on these invoices in August 2016.
+Separately, the Company invoiced BARDA \$21.3 million in July 2016 for the product delivery of 126,000 courses of TPOXXTM in July 2016.
+On August 2, 2016, the Company invoiced BARDA \$20.5 million for meeting the milestone described above.